Buy This Book

 Maurice Fitzpatrick is a film director and author.
 In 2017, he wrote, directed, and produced the documentary feature film, In the Name of Peace: John Hume in America.
 He is the 2020 Heimbold Chair of Irish Studies at Villanova University.

-“Maurice Fitzpatrick provides a portrait of Hume based primarily on interviews he conducted with American politicians, diplomats, and other negotiators involved in the Northern Ireland peace process.
-Fitzpatrick should be commended for bringing together those who made important contributions to the Northern Ireland peace process to have them explain the role that Hume played.” ~Timothy J. White, Irish Political Studies
+“Maurice Fitzpatrick provides a portrait of John Hume based primarily on interviews he conducted with American politicians, diplomats, and other negotiators involved in the Northern Ireland peace process.
+Fitzpatrick should be commended for bringing together those who made important contributions to the Northern Ireland peace process to have them explain the role that Hume played.”—Timothy J. White, Irish Political Studies

 “This book should be mandatory reading for any student researching the so-called ‘special relationship’ between Britain and America.
-Fitzpatrick has demonstrated how, in contrast to earlier Irish nationalist leaders, Hume successfully exploited the other longstanding special relationship between Ireland and America.” ~Thomas Dolan, Irish History Review
+Maurice Fitzpatrick has demonstrated how, in contrast to earlier Irish nationalist leaders, John Hume successfully exploited the other longstanding special relationship between Ireland and America.”—Dr. Thomas Dolan, Irish History Review